okigarcia06/okigarcia06/README.md

 ✅Git: I am proficient in using Git for version control, enabling effective collaboration and project management.

-✅Databases: I've gained knowledge in designing and managing relational databases, including SQL Server and PostgreSQL, through coursework and universtity projects.
+✅Databases: I've gained knowledge in designing and managing relational databases, including SQL Server and PostgreSQL, through coursework and university projects.

 ### Contact:
 You can find me on the following platforms: